aafthxb/Embiggen-Your-Eyes-Parallax/README.md

-# Parallax - Embiggen Your Eyes
+# Parallax - Nasa Space Apps Challenge 2025 - Embiggen Your Eyes
 A user-friendly and sleek website that brings the vastness of NASA's image databases to your fingertips.
 Parallax offers a beautiful, beginner-friendly interface for viewing and comparing high-resolution images from space.

 ## 🚀 Live Demo